-It is important that when either of you raises their concerns or complains to each other, the other should listen with the intention of solving these issues and putting their partner’s worries to rest instead of listening to deny or spark an unwanted argument.
+It is essential that when either of you raises their concerns or complains to each other, the other should listen to solve these issues and put their partner’s worries to rest instead of listening to deny or spark an unwanted argument.

-Instead of reacting in an adverse way, act accordingly in the situation with clarity and awareness.
-In times like these, it may also help to look at the matter from your partner’s perspective and figure out where their thoughts are coming from.
+Instead of reacting adversely, act accordingly in the situation with clarity and awareness.
+In times like these, it may also help look at the matter from your partner’s perspective and figure out where their thoughts are coming from.

 In a relationship, partners need to be fully honest with each other.
 Couples should be taking responsibility for their actions and doings to have a happy relationship.
 If you find yourself in an unhappy relationship, you need to question yourself first that how are you contributing to this uncomfortable feeling.

 It is fairly easy to blame someone else for your uneasiness and, instead, take a look at yourself to figure out how you may yourself be damaging your relationship.

 If you feel disconnected or frustrated about the state of your marriage but want to avoid separation and/or divorce, the marriage.com course meant for married couples is an excellent resource to help you overcome the most challenging aspects of being married.

 Sylvia Smith loves to share insights on how couples can revitalize their love lives in and out of the bedroom.
 As a writer at Marriage.com, she is a big believer in living consciously and encourages couples to adopt this principle in their lives too.
 Sylvia believes that every couple can transform their relationship into a happier, healthier one by taking purposeful and wholehearted action.